JoshuaSantillan/CIS202/README.md

 >It's nice to finally be able to see code hooked up to a window instead of a command line.

 ### Final Project - June 3
->The Final was a lot like the midterm, in fact all I really did was add more data fields.
+>The Final was a lot like the midterm, more data fields